Tampa International Airport

 Tampa International Airport is an international airport 6 mi west of Downtown Tampa, in Hillsborough County, Florida, United States.
 The airport is publicly owned by Hillsborough County Aviation Authority (HCAA).
 The airport serves 100 non-stop destinations throughout North America, South America, the Caribbean and Europe across multiple carriers.

 History

-Flying boat
+Birthplace of commercial air service

 Tampa Bay is the birthplace of commercial airline service, when pioneer aviator Tony Jannus flew the inaugural flight of the St. Petersburg–Tampa Airboat Line on January 1, 1914, from St. Petersburg to Tampa using a Benoist Flying Boat—the first scheduled commercial airline flight in the world using a heavier-than-air airplane.